cmichi/zeit-anglizismen/README.md

-# Visualizing angliciscm in "Die Zeit"
+# Visualizing angliciscm usage in _Die Zeit_ over time

 **Project Status:** WIP!
 Not finished.
 Did a quick hack of this idea about 11 months ago, but never got around to properly finish